HenrikSamuelsson/pkb/software-engineering/software-engineering-proffesional-practice/professionalism/documentation/plant-uml.md

 Nice to have when working with PlantUML is:

 - VS-Code
-- PlantUML extension for VS-code by jebbs
+- PlantUML extension for VS-Code by jebbs

 ### JRE Windows Installation